sourabhkumar47/sourabhkumar47/README.md

 * 💌 Available for your next project

-* ⚡ Who is taking you life decisions - You or Algorithm ?
+* ⚡ Who is taking your life decisions - You or Algorithm?

+* 🌐 Learn more about what I do by visiting [my website!](https://sourabhkumar.tech/)

 <!--
 Connect with me